eado/boelter/README.md

 To change the number of players (default 10, max 99), add the option `-n <num>` where `<num>` is the number of players you want to instantiate.
-To change the number of rooms, add the option `-m <num>` where `num` is the number of rooms you want to instantiate.

 This will:
 - Create n + 1 Docker containers with the name `player<i>`.